Operating Budget Forecasts

 You reason travel is a non-capital expenditure (Supplies & Expense), so you decide it’s sufficient to record the travel forecast on account code B03000 in the balance view like below.

 You reason similarly above, but you want to differentiate trips, so you decide to itemize at the line-item level.
-So you drill down to the line-item detail using the screenshot of fmw, drill icon icon to the left of account code B03000 and itemize out the trips like below.
+So you drill down to the line-item detail using the icon to the left of account code B03000 and itemize out the trips like below.

 Or you may want to forecast at the specific account code level.
 Since a travel expense has not yet posted to this org-fund-activity-account pool, we’ll need to create a new record in the Operating Budget.
-Using the insert row screenshot of fmw, add row icon icon, the window below appears allowing a user to select the elements for the new record.
+Using the insert row icon, the window below appears allowing a user to select the elements for the new record.
 Click ‘OK’.z

 You can then enter the travel forecasts on the specific travel account code of your liking at either the balance view level or the line-item detail level.
 In this case, TRAIN chose to enter at the balance view level.